Story-Chief/craft-cms-module-storychief-v3/README.md

-# Storychief v3 plugin for Craft CMS 3.x
+# StoryChief v3 plugin for Craft CMS 3.x

-Craft CMS plugin to use with [Storychief](https://storychief.io).
+Craft CMS plugin to use with [StoryChief](https://storychief.io).

 If you are using Craft CMS 2.x, you can find the [right plugin here](https://github.com/Story-Chief/craft-cms-module-storychief).